walker87/walker87.github.io/README.md

 ## Professional Summary

-Certified STC Technical Author with nine years' writing experience working in software, hardware, manufacturing and clinical backgrounds.
+Certified STC Technical Author with ten years' writing experience working in software, hardware, manufacturing and clinical backgrounds.
 Currently employed at a mobile technology company that develops workforce management applications and specialises in on-premise and SaaS software.
 Experience includes: collaborating with Subject Matter Experts; writing in an agile environment; creating/updating existing online & print documentation for developers, administrators and end users; SDK documentation; API documentation; eLearning and customer correspondence related to new software features, bug fixes, workshops etc.

 ## Professional Qualifications and Education